 Up until 2018, Project Fi (now Google Fi) only worked with a few phones made by Motorola or by Google itself, which meant that it was impractical for a lot of people.
 But that's obviously since changed.
 Google rebranded and expanded Project Fi to be called Google Fi and today it works with most smartphones, including with iPhones (iOS 11 or later).

 That said, there's still a catch with Google Fi: it's technically in beta for iPhone users.

-Right now Google Fi is still technically in beta for iPhone users, meaning they won't get all the features.
-For instance, they won’t be able to call or text over wi-fi, which could be an inconvenience if you’re often in homes or places with great wifi yet poor cell service.
-The other big thing is that your iPhone can’t be tied to a carrier – it needs to be unlocked.
-If your iPhone was purchased through a carrier, you need to go to Apple to see if they can unlock it for you, but you may be out of luck.
+This means that iPhone users won't get all the same features of Google Fi as Android users.
+For instance, iPhone users still can't call or text over Wi-Fi, which is convenient for people in homes with poor cell service.
+The other big thing is that the iPhone can’t be tied to a carrier – it needs to be unlocked.
+(If your iPhone was purchased through a carrier, you need to go to Apple to see if they can unlock it for you, but you may be out of luck.)

 That said, as of June 2021, Google has rolled out its built-in VPN feature to iPhone users, which had previously only been available on Androids.
 Like other "virtual private networks," the built-in VPN prevents other people (like ad parties) from seeing things like what websites your visiting when on your phone.

 If you're not not yet ready to switch over just year – canceling your current plan can be a pain – it’s still worth keeping Google Fi in the back of your mind.
 Especially if you're thinking about traveling abroad for the first time in forever.
 It promises a stress-free way to manage your data.
 Plus, you can keep and use your current iPhone.
 Just swap out the SIM.